dabrahams/SwiftRef/chapters/1550 Protocols.md

 [static keyword is used whether the extension will be applied to a reference or value type]

 ### Refinement
+---
+This section concerns the refinement relationship that may exist between protocols.

 <div class="admonition grammar">
   <p class="admonition-title">Grammar of a type inheritance list</p>